Hokki-ji

 Hokki-ji or Hōki-ji (法起寺) – formerly known as Okamoto-dera (岡本寺) and Ikejiri-dera (池後寺) – is a Buddhist temple temple in the Okamoto neighborhood of the town of Ikaruga, Nara Prefecture, Japan.
 The temple's honorary sangō prefix is "Kōhonzan" (岡本山), although it is rarely used.

 The temple was constructed to honor Avalokitesvara, and an 11-faced statue of the goddess is the primary object of worship in the temple.
 Hokki-ji is often considered to be one of the seven great temples founded by Prince Shōtoku, but in fact the temple was not completed until some decades after his death.
-In 1993, it was registered together with Hōryū-ji as an UNESCO World Heritage Site under the name Buddhist Monuments in the Hōryū-ji Area.
+In 1993, it was registered together with Hōryū-ji as a UNESCO World Heritage Site under the name Buddhist Monuments in the Hōryū-ji Area.

 History

 The town of Ikaruga, where the World Heritage Site Hōryū-ji is located, was a center for early Japanese Buddhism, and the temples of Hokki-ji, Hōrin-ji and Chūgū-ji were founded in the 7th century, and claim a connection to Prince Shōtoku.
 Hokki-ji is located in the Okamoto district at the foot of the mountain northeast of Hōryū-ji's East Precinct.
 It is said that the temple lies atop the ruins of Okamoto no Miya (岡本宮) palace, wherein Prince Shōtoku had lectured on the Lotus Sutra, and that according to the prince's last will and testament, his son, Prince Yamashiro no Ōe rebuilt the former palace as a temple.
 Later, during the reign of Emperor Jomei (638), a Miroku Bosatsu statue was installed and a new main hall was completed, and in 706, the present three-story pagoda was completed.

-The temple was originally a nunnery, and as early as 747 it was listed in the Hōryū-ji Engi" listed by the name "Ikego-niji" as one of the "Seven Temples Built by Prince Shōtoku."
+The temple was originally a nunnery, and as early as 747 it was listed in the "Hōryū-ji Engi," by the name "Ikego-niji," as one of the "Seven Temples Built by Prince Shōtoku."
 The oldest document showing that Ikego-niji and Hokki-ji are the same temple is the Shichidaiki (written by Kyomei, a monk of Shitenno-ji) from 771, which says, "Hokki-ji was called Ikego-ji by people of the time".
 The temple was also called Okamoto-ji, and the earliest example of this is the "Tōdai-ji Temple Construction Office" (Shōsō-in documents) from 750.
 The 9th century collection of Buddhist tales, Nihon Ryōiki includes a miraculous tale about the Kannon statue at Okamoto-niji.